nlko/angular2-docs/source/initialization.md

 Since `typed-graphql` is not a package under `@types` scope, it's not visible by TypeScript compiler.

-There are to ways of changing this.
+There are two ways of changing this.

 First approach would be to include `node_modules/typed-graphql/graphql.d.ts` to your project.
 Take a look at [TypeScript documenation](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).